Karabakh: Karabakh dialect

 The Armenian population of the region speaks the Karabakh dialect of Armenian which has been heavily influenced by the Persian, Russian, and Turkish languages.
 It was the most extensively spoken of all Armenian dialects until the Soviet period when the dialect of Yerevan became the official tongue of the Armenian SSR.

 Flora

 The Khari-bulbul (Ophrys caucasica) is a flowering plant that is considered by some to be "official flower" of the Karabakh region.
 Its flower shape has been interpreted as being similar to a bulbul.

-Populations of Tulipa armena found in the Karabakh mountain range have been called T. karabachens.
+Populations of Tulipa armena found in the Karabakh mountain range have been called T. karabachensis.